spaship/spaship/packages/documentation/docs/guide/dev-guide/manager-workflow.md

 - Dashboard for all the deployment metrics based on website, SPA, and activity status
 - No Code & Command for Deployment (CI-CD integration with Gitlab and Github, which will automatically deploy the SPAs)

-### **New Architecture of SPAShip Manager :**
+### **New Architecture of SPAship Manager :**
 ![SPAship workflow Architecture](workflow.jpeg)

-### **Why you should start with SPAShip Manager?**
+### **Why you should start with SPAship Manager?**

-- Using SPAShip manager you can deploy your application without executing a single line of command.
+- Using SPAship manager you can deploy your application without executing a single line of command.
 You just need to give the required inputs
     1. Provide Repository URL with the Access token (Developer's token)
     2. Select the Working branch, it will list all the directories for your spas
     3. Select your SPAs and you can also provide the expected context name along with the SPAs